ibivu/B4TM-Galaxy-2017/README.md

 5. run the workflow and visualise the output.

 For this part, you need to hand in:
-1. an XML file and the output file of BUM model.
+* 2.1 an XML file
+* 2.2 the output file of BUM model.
-2. a screenshot of the new workflow.
+* 2.3 a screenshot of the new workflow.
-3. a visualisation of the workflow output.
+* 2.4 a visualisation of the workflow output.

 ## Submit your assignment

 Please prepare everything into a PDF document, where you name, email, student No. should be clearly mentioned.
-The document should be structured and self-contained.
+The document should be well-structured (using the ordinal numbers 1.1, 1.2, 2.1, etc)

 The whole XML file should appear in the document **in a code style with your code highlighted**.

 The file name of the document has to be ‘groupXX.pdf’ (e.g. group03.pdf).

-The document will be submitted via Blackboard by the end of **8 May 2017**
+The document should be submitted via Blackboard by the end of **8 May 2017**